 Thinking, Planning and Communication

 Job holders will be taking a forward-thinking approach to ensuring the welfare of their team, individuals and groups, taking responsibility for assessing their specific needs and devising and delivering appropriate activities and interventions for their benefit.
-They will make ongoing judgements and appraisals and contribute to child- centred development programmes.
+They will make ongoing judgements and appraisals and contribute to learner - centred development programmes.

 With many issues and problems being escalated to the job holders they will need developed advisory, guiding and persuasive skills to handle small scale, but difficult and potentially contentious situations.
-Encouraging individuals and groups of children to engage appropriately in both formal and informal school settings will require the exercise of both the authority vested in the post and the necessary communication skills to persuade others to conform to behavioural expectations.
+Encouraging individuals and groups of learner to engage appropriately in both formal and informal service settings will require the exercise of both the authority vested in the post and the necessary communication skills to persuade others to conform to behavioural expectations.

 Decision Making and Innovation

 Job holders will have considerable freedom to manage their own work and that of their team.
-They will of course adhere to school policies and procedures but will have responsibility for shaping their school’s response to the needs of varied groups of children, as well as the individuals they work with on a one to one basis.
+They will of course adhere to service policies and procedures but will have responsibility for shaping their service’s response to the needs of varied groups of learner, as well as the individuals they work with on a one to one basis.
 Using their initiative to deal with problems and issues, they will solve most day to day problems independently, without recourse to managers for anything but particularly serious problems.

 Areas of Responsibility

-Job holders will be required to make formal judgements and assessments of children’s well- being and academic and social development.
-Job holders will personally devise and implement activities and interventions to children’s direct benefit, both individually and in groups.
+Job holders will be required to make formal judgements and assessments of learner’s well- being and academic and social development.
+Job holders will personally devise and implement activities and interventions to learner’s direct benefit, both individually and in groups.

 Job holders will have direct responsibility for the management of a small team of other staff.
 This will include attendance, appraisal, training and other formal elements.